flounderK/InterfacingInC/README.md

 # Singleton interfacing
 Similar to `Link Time Interfacing`, a single set of definitions can be utilized per execution.

 Rather than defining the exact same symbols multiple times, a global set of function pointers is populated from a decision made at run time, however there can be multiple different sets of valid definitions for the interface within a link target.

-One example of this, though not necessarily a c example, is the command line options used for a command like `tar` or `git`. `tar -cf` and `tar -xf` function entirely differently because they define different implementations for the entrypoint that is actually used.
+One example of this, though not necessarily a c example, is the command line options used for commands like `tar` or `git`.

+`tar -cf` and `tar -xf` function entirely differently because they define different implementations for the entrypoint that is actually used.